viggo-gascou/machine-learning-project/docs/index.md

-# Welcome to the documentation for our machine learning project
+# Welcome to the documentation for our machine learning project!

 ## Implementations